What is the ADDIE Model of Instructional Design?

 Once the course is distributed and users begin taking the course, pay close attention to see if any issues arise.

-The final phase in the ADDIE Model.
+The final phase in the ADDIE Model is evaluation.

 The Evaluation phase is all about gathering important information to see if the course needs to be revised and improved.

-You can gather this information by viewing back-end data on the LMS and asking users to complete surveys after they’ve finished the course.
+You can gather this information by viewing back-end data on the LMS.
+And asking users to complete surveys after they’ve finished the course.

 OUTPUT: At the end of the Evaluation phase, you should have detailed information about what you need to revise or improve for this course or future courses.